haileywallace/ligand_mapping/README.md

 *     --ouput, -o: output name for ligand.txt file      *
 *                   "ligand.txt" if not specified;      *
 *                    "none" for no ligand.txt file      *
-*     --coords, -c: output coordinate file              *
-*                   "none" for no coords/ligand file;   *
-*                   will only output number of matches  *
 *     --image, -i: ouputs png images with               *
 *                   highlighted functional groups       *
 *                                                       *